BDC Hamburger Icon

 Data protection laws

 Since there is no federal law regulating how personal information is collected and used, state laws govern how companies must handle such data.
-These regulations vary across the country, so it’s crucial to check how HR departments in your state are legally required to manage employees’ personal information.
+These regulations vary across the country, so it’s crucial to check how HR departments in your state are required legally to manage employees’ personal information.

-Employee development (human resources development)
+Employee development (HR development)

 Employee development, or HR development, is the education and training of new employees.
 It can also refer to employees’ continued education or retraining.